luisedmundo354/luisedmundo354.github.io/index.md

 **Operational Restructuring at Centrocorp – Honda Motor Official Dealer** – *Operational Restructuring Manager* | Huancayo, JU, Peru
 _August 2019 – December 2020_
 - Increased maintenance unit revenue by 15% with new service additions.
-- Generated $25K in revenue through efficient liquidation of dead stock.
+- Generated $25K through efficient liquidation of dead stock.
 - Negotiated a partnership with Valvoline and secured a managing partnership deal.
 </section>